satviktripathi369/github-explorer/README.md

-My personal portfolio website, built with [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), and deployed to preview(https://vercel.com/).
-Some ideas borrowed from Jirihofmann (https://github.com/jirihofman).
+This website is built with [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), and deployed to preview(https://vercel.com/).
+Some ideas borrowed from Jirihofman (https://github.com/jirihofman).

 Data about user and projects are gathered via GitHub API.